Written by, Bojana Atanasovska

 Getting around the city can eat up a huge chunk of average London salaries.

 It costs over £3,000 annually to run a car in the UK, with petrol being the biggest expense.
-In addition to common car running costs, you have to factor in expensive parking (an average of £6.60 an hour) and the infamous London congestion charge (£15 a day).
+Besides the common car running costs, you have to factor in expensive parking (an average of £6.60 an hour).
+Don’t forget the infamous London congestion charge (£15 a day).

 An Oyster card can set you back around £130 a month, depending on where you live and travel.
 Bear in mind that public transport may not be cheap, but it is very well organised, which means you can get around without a car, especially if you are single.

 You can expect to spend around £350 on groceries a month, depending on where you shop.
-Groceries are more reasonably priced at discount merchants like Aldi and other cheap online supermarkets in the country, while some shops like M&S and Waitrose are typically more expensive.
+Groceries are better priced at discount merchants like Aldi or other cheap online supermarkets in the country.
+But, some shops like M&S and Waitrose are often more expensive.

-With holidays being the most common reason for travelling abroad, it’s no surprise that Brits spend at least £4,000 a year on vacations across all age groups.
+Holidays are the most common reason for travelling abroad.
+Thus, it’s no surprise that Brits spend at least £4,000 a year on vacations across all age groups.

-However, thanks to cheap flights and sites like Booking.com and Airbnb, you could end up paying somewhere in the range from £1,000 to £1,500 for holidays abroad twice a year.
+Yet, thanks to cheap flights, and sites like Booking.com and Airbnb, travelling has become less expensive.
+Now, you can end up paying somewhere in the range of £1,000 to £1,500 for holidays abroad twice a year.

 A childminder costs about £160 to £330 a week.

-On top of that, preschool at a private school can go up to £1,300 for the full day, while private school tuition can cost £10,000 to £23,000 a year, accounting for over half of the average salary after tax in London.
+On top of that, preschool at a private school can go up to £1,300 for the full day.
+Private school tuition can cost from £10,000 to £23,000 a year.
+This accounts for over half of the average salary after tax in London..

 Note: The average private school fee for the rest of the county is £13,700 a year.

-Ideally, you should have enough left over to put around 10% of your net salary into some savings account, such as a cash ISA or Stocks and Shares ISA.
+In an ideal world, you should have enough left over to put around 10% of your net salary into some savings account.
+Such accounts can be a cash ISA or Stocks and Shares ISA.

 London is definitely not on the list of cheapest places to live in the United Kingdom.
 For instance, the cost of living in the capital is 42% higher than living in Manchester.